Keksuccino/docs_fancymenu/docs/tilting-elements.md

 # Tilting Elements

-Starting with FancyMenu v3.8.0, it is possible to tilt **most** elements vertically and horizontally!
+Most elements can be tilted vertically and horizontally.

-To tilt an element, select it in the layout editor.
-If you see two lines with a grabber attached to it (one vertical line, one horizonal line) that are not the element border, you can grab the grabbers to tilt the element in the desired direction.
+Select an element in the layout editor.
+If tilting is supported, vertical and horizontal guides with grabbers appear around it.
+Drag a grabber to tilt the element on that axis.

 If there are no lines with grabbers on the element, you can't tilt it.